towerhouse/laravel5-quickadmin/readme.md

 Sidebar customization works like this:

-* The key of the item is the path as it appears on routing.php.
+* The key of the item is the path as it appears on routing.php without any initial slash.
 * If you want a menu with a submenu you specify type "nested" and add the items keys with the array of subelements.
 Otherwise type is "simple".
 * Icon is the name of the icon, use the icons on [Font Awesome Icons](http://fortawesome.github.io/Font-Awesome/icons/).
 * Name is the name you want as title on the menu.